 There are some factors that affect the cost of hydro jetting your drains, here are some of them:

-A second factor that affects hydro jet pricing is the type of blockage you are trying to remove.
 If you have a stubborn clog such as grease or tree roots, hydro jetting may be needed several times until it is completely removed.
 Additionally, complex blockages may require additional tools such as augers or high-pressure water jetting to break them down.

 Finally, the type of service you choose will also affect your hydro jet drain cleaning costs.
 Some companies do not include equipment rental in their prices while others charge a flat rate per job no matter how long it takes.
 Make sure to ask what is included in your hydro jet pricing so you can get the best value for your money.